mbuhidar/WoodStoveRegulator/README.md

 # WoodStoveRegulator - Arduino Powered Stove Damper Regulation

- System drives an Arduino microcontroller based device that auomatically controls the air damper on a wood stove in order to maintain a constant exhaust pipe temperature.
+ System drives an Arduino microcontroller based device that automatically controls the air damper on a wood stove in order to maintain a constant exhaust pipe temperature.